envimate/mcedit-syntax-terraform/README.md

 ```

 For more information about syntax file format and allowed colors list please refer to [mcedit manual](http://linuxcommand.org/man_pages/mcedit1.html).

-## Adding into mcedit
-You can generate new `tf.syntax` with different color scheme, or simply download it from releases page.

-Copy the tf.syntax into your syntax folder `/usr/share/mc/syntax/`, or if you are using user-specific configuration, than `$HOME/.local/share/mc/mcedit/`.

-You need to register new file type in your `Syntax` file, by adding following lines before `unknown` file type

-    file ..\*\\.(tf|tf)$ Terraform
-    include tf.syntax

-`Syntax` file usually can be found in `/usr/share/mc/syntax/Syntax` or `$HOME/.config/mc/mcedit/Syntax`

 # Known issues
 There is a formating issue with lines like